GCU-GenCyber/GenCyber-Camp-24/Open-Webui/UPDATE_GUIDE.md

 ### Manual Update

-Follow these steps to manually update your Open WebUI: allways update your system before installation:
+Follow these steps to manually update your Open WebUI:

+#### 1. Update Your System

+Always update your system before any installation:

 ```bash
 sudo apt update
 ```

-It will ask for the password.
+You will be prompted for your password.
 The password won't be visible as you type, but don't worry, it is being entered.
 Press Enter once you have input your password.

-#### 1. Pull the Latest Docker Image
+#### 2. Pull the Latest Docker Image

-First, you need to pull the latest image from the repository:
+First, pull the latest image from the repository:

 ```bash
 sudo docker pull ghcr.io/open-webui/open-webui:main
 ```

-#### 2. Stop and Remove the Existing Container
+#### 3. Stop and Remove the Existing Container

 Next, stop and remove the existing container to ensure you can create a new container from the updated image: